-- Orientation in September is a time to get to know your classroom and staff
+Orientation in September is a time to get to know your classroom and staff.

-- Family Connect in October is a time for you and your teacher to share information about your child’s strengths and interests and other information that is important to your child’s success in school.
+Family Connect in October is a time for you and your teacher to share information about your child’s strengths and interests and other information that is important to your child’s success in school.
 Several options to connect including in person and phone or email will be offered.

-- Parent-teacher Conferences mid-year, we will discuss your child’s intellectual, physical, social, and emotional development.
+Parent/Teacher Conferences mid-year, we will discuss your child’s intellectual, physical, social, and emotional development.

 More information will be sent home during the school year.

-Should we receive a check for tuition or fees that has been returned to us by our bank, we must charge a $25.00 handling fee.
+- Additional Fees: Should we receive a check for tuition or fees that has been returned to us by our bank, we must charge a $25.00 handling fee.
 Two occurrences of returned checks will make it necessary to receive all future preschool payments in cash.

-A Late Pick-up Fee of $5.00 per 5-minute increment beyond the end of class will be charged per child.
+- A Late Pick-up Fee of $5.00 per 5-minute increment beyond the end of class will be charged per child.
 If you cannot pick up your child by the end of class time, please call the child’s classroom.
 Staff will remain with your child and will attempt to reach the parent and the emergency numbers.
-If no one can be reached, the child will be taken to the Early Childhood office.
+If no one can be reached, the child will be taken to the school office.

 We believe that birthdays are special days for young children.
 As a school district, we are implementing new procedures to recognize birthdays while promoting a healthy school environment.

 We are asking parents to not bring food or other treats to their child’s classroom to celebrate a birthday.
-In lieu of bringing a treat, students may choose to bring a non-food item to share with the class, or as an alternative, a book or rainy day game may be donated to the class.
+Instead of bringing a treat, students may choose to bring a non-food item to share with the class, or as an alternative, a book or rainy day game may be donated to the class.